howonlee/howonlee.github.io/_posts/2016-01-26-Poking%20At%20Causation1_3.md

 This network shows a [degree distribution](http://users.phys.psu.edu/~ralbert/phys597_09/c03_netw_prop.pdf) with high skew and kurtosis on the outdegree.
 The indegrees depend solely on the data only, unfortunately, because we are looking at the input-hidden weights.

 You could argue that this whole thing boils down to "hey, the histogram of cached deltas in backprop have high skew and kurtosis" and that could also be a worthwhile thing to say, I think.
-It would be stay a coherent statement when the number of hidden variables is not equal to the number of inputs, too, but this network theory business is funner.
+It would _stay_ a coherent statement when the number of hidden variables is not equal to the number of inputs, too, but this network theory business is funner.

 ![deg distribution](http://i.imgur.com/wdMh8a8.png)